Picolab/Manifold/README.md

 ## Developers
 To get started.
 ```
+cd React_Full_Project
 npm install
 npm start
 ```
 ## Users
-manifold app is used for mannaging your Internet of Things Pico device shadows....
+manifold app is used for managing your Internet of Things Pico device shadows....
 To learn more check out [PicoLabs website](http://picolabs.io)

 ## Note